kube-vip/website/content/docs/usage/egress.md

 So this application running in a pod will send traffic externally from the cluster to some other address/port else how does that work?
 Well all pods have internal IP addresses, these are addresses that only make sense **inside** the cluster, anything that is external simply has no way of directly interacting with these pod networks.
 So there is no direct connectivity from outside to an internal pod, when traffic is being sent external there needs to be a method to allow this traffic to return... this is where things get interesting!

-If we packet capture traffic from our `pod` at the external location we will see that we're not recieving traffic from the `pod`, **but** we are actually recieving traffic from the `node` where the `pod` is currently running!
+If we packet capture traffic from our `pod` at the external location we will see that we're not receiving traffic from the `pod`, **but** we are actually receiving traffic from the `node` where the `pod` is currently running!
 Given this `node` has an external address it should stand that traffic can successfully go back and forth with another address on the network.
 When traffic returns to the `node` the rules in the kernel can then ensure the traffic is forwarded to the `pod`.

 ```goat